aws-samples/hpc-cost-simulator/docs/index.md

 - [SchedMD Slurm](SlurmLogParser.md)
 - [Altair Engineering Accelerator](AcceleratorLogParser.md)

-If you want to parse data from an unsupported scheduler, you can export the accounting data from that scheudler generating your own CSV, as long as you CSV structure defined in [Understanding the CSV format](UnderstandingCSVformat.md)
+If you want to parse data from an unsupported scheduler, you can export the accounting data from that scheduler generating your own CSV, as long as you CSV structure defined in [Understanding the CSV format](UnderstandingCSVformat.md)

 ## Step 3